MIWP 4a: Set up sub-group on Persistent Identifiers (PID)

 Finally, the timeline may be too short for this work (depending of course on what we define as the scope).

-#4 Updated by Christian Ansorge almost 5 years ago
+#4 Updated by Christian Ansorge over 5 years ago

 - To work out the issues and use cases more specifically it was decided to identify them in a small working group